WallarooLabs/Wallaroo_Tutorials/docs/markdown/wallaroo-tutorials/pipeline-orchestrations/data_connectors_and_orchestrators_comprehensive_tutorial.md

 ### List Tasks

-The list of tasks in the Wallaroo instance is retrieves through the Wallaroo Client `list_tasks()` method that accepts the following parameters.
+The list of tasks in the Wallaroo instance is retrieved through the Wallaroo Client `list_tasks()` method that accepts the following parameters.

 | Parameter | Type | Description |
 | --- | --- | ---|